jdszekeres/windowseat/README.md

 - numpy
 - FFmpeg

 You will also need a Mapbox API key.
 If you don't have one, you can create a free account on their website to obtain it.
+Put it in the file  **mapboxkey**

 ## Usage
 ```bash